Samiya LXD

 • Leadership readout deck and recommendation summary

-• Delivered a decision ready readout tying pilot signals to feasibility.
+• Delivered a decision-ready readout tying pilot signals to feasibility.
 Documented the no go recommendation and a plan to revisit in six months.

 Process Journey